 While self-care during a pandemic may be the furthest thing from your mind, it’s important to remember that you can’t pour from an empty cup.
 Taking good care of yourself, physically and mentally, is the kindest thing you can do for you and for the people who rely on you.
 Committing to self-care–whatever that looks like for you–can give you the energy you need to make it to the finish line.
 If you’re struggling to take care of yourself, don’t be afraid to reach out for help.
 Your friends, family, and doctor are all great resources to lean on when you need support.

-Many of us are responding ‘yes’ to every calendar invite we get as a way of staying connected and filling up the time we’d normally spend doing things.
-There’s nothing wrong with wanting to stay busy, but don’t forget that too many online activities can take the same toll on your body and mind as too many in-person events.
+At the beginning of the pandemic, many of us responded “yes” to every virtual calendar invite we got as a way to stay connected and fill the time.
+Then, as things started re-opening, many of us rushed out to socialize in-person again — and over-scheduled ourselves in the process.
+There’s nothing wrong with wanting to stay busy, but don’t forget that too many activities, even enjoyable ones, can take a toll on your body and mind.

 3. Create new milestones to celebrate